Yair Ariel • July-7-2015

 Mike: I saw one at a birthday party for kids at an inflatable park.
 Kids were playing on it, and I thought it might be good for our clinic, and sure enough, it’s turned out to be good!

 BEAM: So it has clearly been a great complement to CBS Therapy, do you have any insights for other physical therapy clinics?

 Mike: It’s a great tool.
 Very accessible for clinics, they can operate it on their own, it’s just great.

-EyeClick is a world leader in interactive technology and the creator of BEAM, an award-winning gaming solution that turns any physical space to an immersive, active and highly addictive gaming experience for kids ages 2 and up.
+EyeClick is a world leader in interactive technology and the creator of the BEAM interactive projector game system, an award-winning gaming solution that turns any physical space to an immersive, active and highly addictive gaming experience for kids ages 2 and up.
 For more information about the BEAM system and how it can help make the difference in your waiting room, contact the BEAM Team today!